 Airborne particles from some of those things can also get on your line/rod/reel and repel fish, like bug spray, spray on sunscreen, or even storing your fishing gear in the garage next to the gas can you keep in there for your mower can riddle your equipment with fish repelling scents, so be conscious of where you store your gear and be sure to scrub your hands with some un-scented pumice or salt scrub before tying knots or handling your lures/gear.

 So, as you can see, it's not about just having any scent, it's all about having the right scent.
 And once you got that scent, it can't just be a superficial coating of oil that wears off in a few casts, it's gotta be infused into your lures, in a permanent way that won't wear off, otherwise, what's the point?

-Side note: All those sprays that just lightly coat your lures are total scams and the companies selling them to you know it, we've been asked a ton and refuse to sell anything of the sort, y'all need to quit freakin' buying them!
+Side note: All those sprays that just lightly coat your lures and come off in 2 casts are total scams and the companies selling them to you know it, y'all need to quit freakin' buying them!